mushogenshin/mshgsh-zola-site/content/ue_cpp/exercise-2.md

 #### Pitfalls

 - We can use a `TMap<UClass*, FString>` to hard code the relationship between an asset type and their matching subdirectory.
-But the first challenge is to provide the proper `include` directives so that our desired `UClass`es are found.
+But the first challenge is to provide the proper `include` directives so that our desired `UClass`es can be found.
 When we are still new with C++ and with the build process of Unreal overall, this is quite tricky.
 - To move an asset, we'll use `UEditorAssetLibrary::RenameLoadedAsset` method, but we'll have to make sure the asset is indeed loaded first.

 ### Suggested Solution